-Living in a country, where 29.5 percent of its citizens live under the line of poverty, affording a refrigerator could be difficult, especially in the rural areas with lack of electricity supplies buying a fridge would make no sense.
+Living in a country, where 29.5 percent of its citizens below the poverty line, affording a refrigerator could be difficult for a person.
+Especially in the rural areas with lack of electricity supply buying a fridge would make no sense.
 So what would be a solution to this problem, a refrigerator that is affordable and runs without energy?

 A man named Mansukhbhai Prajapati, who lives in rural India, a country with problems very similar to ours has found a solution to this problem.
 The Mitticool refrigerator, which is made out of natural clay, runs without any electricity and solely on the concept of evaporation.

 In a report, the UN Food and Agricultural organization has mentioned that most of the losses occurring in harvested vegetables and fruits are due to the lack of refrigerated storage facilities.
 Keeping a refrigerator can be very costly to run and maintain, in fact, it is the most energy consuming appliance in any household.
 Mitticool offer a solution to these issues and helps provide easy storage and cheap transportation of harvested goods.